Time to Live (TTL)

 At the moment, there are two ways to perform empty pushes:

-command in the admin tool. - Via the Venice Push Job, executed from a Hadoop grid, but with an input directory that contains a file with no records in it.
+2. Via the Venice Push Job, executed from a Hadoop grid, but with an input directory that contains a file with no records in it.